-Whether you’re thinking about transferring to Keuka because you’re done (or almost done) with your associate degree, or because the school you’re at now just isn’t the right “fit,” you’ll find one—or more—of our 34 majors exciting, rewarding, and challenging.
+Whether you’re thinking about transferring to Keuka College because you’re done (or almost done) with your associate degree, or because the school you’re at now just isn’t the right “fit,” you’ll find one—or more—of our 34 majors exciting, rewarding, and challenging.

-Each year, more and more students transfer to Keuka because they recognize the distinct competitive advantage our focus on experiential, hands-on learning provides our graduates.
+Each year, more and more students transfer to Keuka College because they recognize the distinct competitive advantage our focus on experiential, hands-on learning provides our graduates.
 If you’re thinking about joining us sometime in the future, here are a few things you’d probably like to know.

 If you’ve earned at least 25 credits, you won’t be required to take the same liberal arts core classes as freshmen.
-Our partnerships with area community colleges make it easy for you to see which classes will transfer to Keuka, and our 2+2 programs guarantee your admission into the College–as long as you keep your grades up.
+Our partnerships with area community colleges make it easy for you to see which classes will transfer to Keuka College, and our 2+2 programs guarantee your admission into the College–as long as you keep your grades up.
 We have 2+2 programs with Corning, Finger Lakes, and Monroe Community Colleges.

 And don’t worry if you can’t find a credit transfer guide for the school(s) where you’ve taken classes at; we can evaluate those credits, too.